CirculatoryHealth/UKBioPick/README.md

 --------------

 ### Slides
 These slide have information about UKBB phenotypes at dhl_ec.
-Cleck here to view slides.
+[Click here to view slides].

 --------------